ZiyanLi01/Around/README.md

 ## Overview

-Around is a full-stack social networking application that combines modern web technologies with AI capabilities.
+PandaPost is a full-stack social networking application that combines modern web technologies with AI capabilities.
 The platform allows users to create posts with images and videos, generate AI-powered content, and discover posts through advanced search functionality.
 Built with scalability in mind, Around handles high user activity while maintaining performance and security.

 ## Features